 Another benefit of using cloud accounting software like FreshBooks is you can email invoices directly from the software.
 This ensures there is no delay between the time you send the invoice and when your customer will receive it.
 Once you click send, it’s in your customer’s inbox in just seconds.

-With most cloud accounting programs, you can keep track of when an invoice has been viewed by your customer and when they have submitted payment online.
+With most cloud accounting programs, you can keep track of when your customer has viewed an invoice and when they have submitted payment online.

 6. Deliver Clear & Accurate Invoices

 It’s important to deliver accurate invoices to your customers if you want them to pay you on time.
-Every business has a different way to deal with wrong payment information they’re provided, and your customer may slow down the process just trying to get a detailed response to your invoice.
-Instead, learn how to write accurate invoices and deliver them in a timely manner to every customer.
+Every business has a different way to deal with wrong payment information they’re provided, and your customer may slow down the process trying to get a detailed response to your invoice.
+Instead, learn how to write accurate invoices and deliver them promptly to every customer.

 7. Accept Online Payments